marcj/css-element-queries/README.md

  - So far does not work on `img` and other elements that can't contain other elements.
 Wrapping with a `div` works fine though (See demo).
  - Adds additional hidden elements into selected target element and forces target element to be relative or absolute.
  - Local stylesheets do not work (using `file://` protocol).
+ - If you have rules on an element that has a css animation, also add `element-queries`.
+E.g. `.widget-name { animation: 2sec my-animation, 1s element-queries;}`.
+We use this to detect new added DOM elements automatically.

 ## License